-The Berkeley DrPH program is rigorous; applicants must hold an MPH from a CEPH-accredited school and have a minimum of two years or more of professional public health experience post-master’s degree showing progressive responsibility and evidence of leadership potential.
+Applicants must hold a master’s OR doctoral degree in the health sciences or in another related field or non-US equivalent degree.
+Applicants must also have a minimum of two years or more of professional public health experience post-master’s degree showing progressive responsibility and evidence of leadership potential.

 The DrPH program is a full-time campus-based program of study designed to be completed in three or four years for those applicants with an MPH from a CEPH-accredited institution and at least two years of postgraduate professional public health leadership experience.
 Any students with deficiencies in coursework equivalent in content to the MPH at UC Berkeley must take prerequisite courses either before starting the program or during the first year of the program.